-What it is: Google Play Music is a streaming music service from Google that lets you to listen to music with an automatic sync between all of your mobile devices and computers.
+What Google Play Music is: Google Play Music is a streaming music service from Google that lets you to listen to music with an automatic sync between all of your mobile devices and computers.

-What it does: It stores all of your music in the Google Music cloud, and this is what allows for the automatic sync.
+What Google Play Music does: It stores all of your music in the Google Music cloud, and this is what allows for the automatic sync.

 You get free storage of up to 20,000 songs, and it also includes movies, TV shows, apps, books, magazines, and games as well as an online store.